Skip to content

 4. Select your preferred camera from the drop-down menu.

-Your Windows 11 PC lets you pick which camera Windows Hello uses for facial recognition, making sign-ins smoother if you have more than one camera.
+Windows 11 lets you pick which camera Windows Hello uses for facial recognition if you have more than one.
+This helps make sure your computer signs you in using the best camera available, which can make logging in faster and more reliable.

 5. You can close Settings now if you want.